-As a member of CASDA you will become aligned with a coalition of like-minded organizations and individuals committed to a national shared leadership movement.
-It is imperative that we work together to create a greater voice for the autism community.
+As a member of CASDA, you will become aligned with a coalition of organizations, groups and individuals that has come together to provide a strong collective voice toward a national shared leadership movement.
+It is imperative that we work together to improve outcomes for Autistic Canadians and their families.

 Benefits of Membership

 - The ability to advocate with a strong, collaborative, unified voice through participation in a national shared leadership movement.